jsa-aerial/DMM/design-notes/Mid-2017/numerical-keys.md

-First of all, note that these reshapings between three-dimensional and one-dimensional arrays are very simple linear operators, and they can be supported inside the network, or they can supported as "extra" support mechanisms which are not implemented as parts of the network.
+First of all, note that these reshapings between three-dimensional and one-dimensional arrays are very simple linear operators, and they can be supported inside the network, or they can be supported as "extra" support mechanisms which are not implemented as parts of the network.